niln1/candle/README.md

 ```

 **Note:** The unstable version (1.1) of both modules is required to stop candlesticks from being cut off at the edges of the graph.

-You can also configure oandajs to add a auth token or change the API endpoint URL:

 ```HTML
 <script>